parmegv/leap_doc/docs/design/nicknym.md

 [DANE](https://datatracker.ietf.org/wg/dane/), and the specific proposal for [OpenPGP user keys using DANE](https://datatracker.ietf.org/doc/draft-wouters-dane-openpgp/), offer a standardized method for securely publishing and locating OpenPGP public keys in DNS.

 As noted above, DANE will be very cool if ever adopted widely, but user keys are probably not a good fit for DNSSEC, because of issues of observability of DNS queries and complexity on the server and client end.

+By relying on the central authority of the root DNS zone, and the authority of TLDs (many of which are of doubtful trustworthiness), DANE potentially suffers from problems of compromised or nefarious authorities.
+Because DNS queries are not secure, a single user is particularly vulnerable to MiTM attacks that rewrite all their DNS queries.
+Adopting an alternate DNS query system, like [DNSCurve](http://dnscurve.org/), [DNSCrypt](https://www.opendns.com/technology/dnscrypt/), an alternate HTTPS based API, or restricting DNS queries to a VPN, would go a long way to fix this problem, and would effectively turn any supporting DNS server into a network perspectives notary.
+Regardless, the other problems with using DANE for user keys remain.

 Nicknym protocol
 ==============================